 - You can be limiting the collection; choose to Browse to select a limiting collection.
 The collection contains members from the limiting collection

-- -> Avoid using All Systems collection as limiting collection.
+- -> Avoid using the All Systems collection as a limiting collection.

 - Click on the Criteria tab and then the Show query Language button.